How often do dogs need flea and tick medicine like Frontline?

-Nearly every dog owner I know gives her dogs a monthly dose of Frontline and Heartgard.
+Nearly every dog owner I know gives her dog a monthly dose of Frontline and Heartgard.
 Fear is an effective marketing tool, and these products are big money-makers.

 Should I vaccinate my dog for Lyme disease?

 That is up to you.
 I choose not to vaccinate my dog for Lyme disease.
-Ace has never been vaccinated for Lyme disease because I believe his risk of contacting the disease is low.
+Ace had never been vaccinated for Lyme disease because I believed his risk of contacting the disease is low.
 My approach to vaccinations in general is to give as few as possible.

 My 7-year-old golden retriever died from the autoimmune disease hemolytic anemia, a disease linked to overvaccinations and exposing dogs to extra toxins such as spot-on flea treatments and chemical heartworm prevention.
 I do not take these issues lightly.

 OK, but what about flea prevention for dogs?